Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Related Literature

 In general, iterative approaches are widely applied to the field of transportation science, especially for complex large-scale problems.
 For example, the following studies investigated iterative approaches on problems related to large-scale network design such as designing distribution networks and planning public transit for large urban areas \citep{gattermann2016iterative, schobel2017eigenmodel, cipriani2012transit, liu2021iterative}.
-Overall, these studies highlight the efficiency of using iterative algorithms when designing large-scale logistic networks and urban transit networks.
+Studies presented by \citet{siebert2013experimental} and \citet{polinder2022iterative} demonstrate a typical method for employing iterative algorithms in network design, which involves designing a network, establishing timetables, and then iteratively refining the design.
 When expanding the network design problem from city-wise to country-wise, another example of using iterative approaches to solve large-scale public transit problems is the study presented by \citet{liu2019iterative}.
-Similar to ODMTS, the goal of the problem is to optimize both the operational costs and passenger travel convenience.
+Similar to ODMTS that will be investigated in Section~\ref{sect:odmts_da}, the goal of the problem is to optimize both the operational costs and passenger travel convenience.
 However, instead of using time to directly measure travel convenience, a conversion from travel time to \textit{operational income} is utilized.
-Two case studies using the Chinese high-speed rail data presented by the authors demonstrate that iterative algorithms can efficiently solve large-scale public transit planning problems while providing a more profitable solution.
+Two case studies using the Chinese high-speed rail data presented by the authors demonstrate that iterative algorithms can efficiently solve large-scale public transit planning problems while providing profitable solutions.
 Furthermore, iterative approaches are utilized to solve more general network design problems such as the \textit{incomplete hub location} problems---selecting hub locations without the restriction of fully-connected networks \citep{dai2019hubbi} and the \textit{fleet assignment problem}---assigning a fleet while maximizing expected revenue \citep{dumas2009improving}.
 The latter study inspired \citet{kroon2015rescheduling}, and they proposed a three-step iterative approach to optimize the rolling stock to the disrupted passenger flows.
+Although these studies do not explicitly address latent demand in network design and omit investigating properties of optimal solutions, they highlight the efficiency of using iterative algorithms in designing large-scale logistic and urban transit networks.